Child Protection and Safeguarding

 We ensure safeguarding practice at Beckfoot School reflects statutory responsibilities, government guidance and complies with best practice.
 For more details please refer to our Child Protection & Safeguarding Policy.

 We have a dedicated team of specially trained adults in school who support safeguarding.
-If you have concerns about a child’s welfare, you should contact one of our designated safeguarding leads:
+If you have concerns about a child’s welfare, you should contact one of our Safeguarding Team:

 You can also contact Bradford Council’s Children’s Social Care service if you are still worried about a child.
 During office hours (8.30am - 5pm Monday to Thursday, 4.30pm on Friday) call Children’s Social Services Initial Contact Point on 01274 437500.